 When considering whether hiring a book PR firm is worth it, there are multiple factors to consider.
 One of the most relevant is testimonials from current and past clients.
 Many of our past clients are eager to tell their stories in hopes of helping others in the future.
 Asking around among people in the publishing industry also is helpful if you have those contacts.
 Many have had experiences with several companies and can give candid opinions about each one.
 Other times the firms themselves provide case studies demonstrating the value of their work.

 What is the ROI for a Book Publicity Campaign?

 Sometimes we get questions about the Return On Investment (ROI) of hiring a book publicist, and the short answer is: it depends.
-The reason it depends is because each author’s individual goals are different.
-For example, some authors want to sell books and turn writing novels into a career while others wish to promote themselves and their businesses, with less of an emphasis on book sales (the ROI might come from new business generated as a result of publicity instead!).
-Also, there can be a long-term return on investment if a publicity campaign builds an author’s profile and creates a platform to write multiple books, some selling more than others.
+The reason it depends is that each author’s individual goals are different.
+For example, some authors want to sell books and turn writing novels into a career.
+In contrast, others wish to promote themselves and their businesses, with less emphasis on book sales (the ROI might come from new business generated as a result of publicity instead!).
+Also, there can be a long-term return on investment if a book marketing and publicity campaign builds an author’s profile and creates a platform to write multiple books, some selling more than others.

-For authors and publishers focused on book sales, and needing a positive ROI from a book publicity campaign, be up front as you interview publicists.
+Be upfront as you interview publicists for authors and publishers focused on book sales and needing a positive ROI from a book publicity campaign.
 Be clear about what you expect to happen and how you measure ROI.
 It allows book PR firms to give you a candid assessment based on your book, the marketplace, and their previous experience.
 The most reputable literary publicity firms will provide insight and help you manage expectations before deciding whether to hire them.
 They also will spell out what they will do, how they will do it, and the types of results they can predict.

 Should I Hire a Book Publicist or Do It Myself?